Geometric Control Theory Over Networks: Minimal Node Cardinality Disturbance Decoupling Problems

 \section{Introduction}

-\IEEEPARstart{T}{he} Disturbance Decoupling Problem (DDP) is a basic problem in control theory, and consists in rendering a set of variables (which we refer to as targets) insensitive to disturbances entering into the model of the system.
+The Disturbance Decoupling Problem (DDP) is a basic problem in control theory, and consists in rendering a set of variables (which we refer to as targets) insensitive to disturbances entering into the model of the system.
 It is known since the late Sixties that for linear systems the DDP can be solved in terms of invariant subspaces \cite{basile1969controlled,wonham1970decoupling}, and in fact it has been one of the main motivating problems behind the development of geometric control theory \cite{basile1992controlled,wonham2013linear,trentelman2012control}.
 It relies on notions such as controlled and conditioned invariance, and on the feedback synthesis that follows from them.
 These concepts are normally formulated for subspaces and, while well-understood algebraically and geometrically, they remain computationally challenging because of the numerical ill-conditioning associated with operations on subspaces, such as invariance, intersection, sum etc.

-In this paper we show that when applied to (linear) networked control systems in which disturbances, targets, measurements and controls all act on individual nodes (rather than on linear combination of nodes), many of the concepts of geometric control simplify drastically.
-For instance, subspaces become sets of nodes, and invariance of a subspace becomes lack of outgoing edges from a set of nodes.
+In this paper we show that when applied to (linear) networked control systems in which disturbances, targets, measurements and controls all act on individual nodes (rather than on linear combination of nodes), many of the concepts of geometric control can be simplified drastically.
+For instance, subspaces can be replaced by sets of nodes, and invariance of a subspace by lack of outgoing edges from a set of nodes.
 The controlled invariance property of a set of nodes corresponds to having edges that stay in the set or, when they exit it, land on the input nodes.